History of printing: Europe

 The question of whether printing originated in Europe or China was raised in the early 16th century by the Portuguese poet Garcia de Resende (1470–1536).
 Paolo Giovio (1483–1552), an Italian historian who had come into possession of several Chinese books and maps through João de Barros (1496–1570), claimed that printing was invented in China and spread to Europe through Russia.
 Juan González de Mendoza (1545–1618) made similar claims about printing coming from China through Russia but also added another route through Arabia by sea and that it influenced Johannes Gutenberg.
 Several other authors throughout the 16th century repeated such statements.

 Joseph P. McDermott disputes the theory of Chinese printing being transmitted to Europe and emphasizes the lack of evidence.
 Although the Mongols planned to use printed paper currency in Persia, the scheme failed shortly thereafter.
 No books were printed in Persia before the 19th century and Chinese prints apparently made little impact on the region.
 There are no surviving printed playing cards from the Middle East while pre-1450 printed cards from medieval Europe contained no text.
 Although some elite Europeans were aware of printed paper money by the late 13th century, the earliest evidence that Europeans were aware of Chinese book printing only appeared in the early 16th century.
 McDermott argues that modern comparisons of techniques used in European and Chinese block books are ahistorical and that rather than direct transmission of technique, similarities between them were just as likely the result of convergent evolution.

+More recently, Kristina Richardson has advanced the suggestion that woodblock printing may have reached Europe through the migrations of Egyptian Romani people.
+In Egypt, woodblock printing was largely practiced by a Romani community known as the Ghurabāʾ, while multiple sources attest to the movement of Egyptian Romani populations into Bavaria and Bohemia at the opening of the fifteenth century.
+Further support lies in formal parallels: both ṭarsh prints and early European woodcuts emphasize religious imagery, are typically printed on one side only, and employ a similar palette of red, brown, yellow, and green.